eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 daint 2017-03-28T11:01:58 1226149 	 Time=209.510
 daint 2017-03-28T11:20:48 1226554 	 Time=206.249
 ```
-You see in columns the `$SLURM_CLUSTER_NAME`, the submit time, the `$SLURM_JOB_ID` and the wall time in seconds, as measured
+The columns show the `$SLURM_CLUSTER_NAME`, the submit time, the `$SLURM_JOB_ID` and the wall time in seconds, measured
 by the application itself and printed in the output file `slurm-$SLURM_JOB_ID.out`.
-We can therefore compute the corresponding speed-up:
+We present the scaling data in the table below:

 Nodes | Wall time (s) | Speed-up
  ---: | ---: | ---: